zaptst/zap/README.md

 > A streamable structured interface for real time reporting of developer tools.

-**Important!** This specification is a work in progress and is seeking feedback from potential users such a developer tooling authors.
+**Important!** This specification is a work in progress and is seeking feedback from potential users and any developer tooling authors.
 It may change dramatically based on feedback.

 ## Motivation